Thomas-Mewily/hexga/hexga/module/hexga_io/README.md

 ## HexGa IO

-Some abstraction over the input/output system based on Serde. (work in progress).

-Allow to load data type with custom user defined extension, or common markup extension(json, ron, xml...).
+Io file abstraction based on serde to allow loading/saving and converting bytes with a custom user define extension, but also support common markup extension(json, ron, xml...)

+Goal :
-Goal : Simple to use
+- Simple to use
+- Allow to save composite file

-Non Goal : Async
+Non Goal :
+- Async Loading (use handle instead)

 ## Main Hexga crate